-hours is the number of hours to retain the audit trail file (the default is two weeks)
+hours is the number of hours to retain the audit trail file.
+The default is 168 hours, which is one week.

-megabytes is the maximum size of the audit file to retain (default 500 MB)
+megabytes is the maximum size of the audit file to retain.
+The default is 500 MB.

 12.10 Master User Password commands